 Mark Sisti, PhD is the founder and director of Suffolk Cognitive-Behavioral, PLLC.
 He is a graduate of Hofstra University, a licensed psychologist and an adjunct professor at Yeshiva— Ferkauf University, Department of Clinical Psychology.
 Dr. Sisti and several of our staff, are certified cognitive therapists within The Academy of Cognitive Therapy, the only official certifying agency for cognitive therapists in the United States.
 He is also a Diplomate & Founding Fellow within the Academy of Cognitive Therapy and a member of it's Trauma Task Force.
 His advanced training in cognitive therapy was under the tutelage of a CBT master clinician, Robert Leahy, Ph.D., at The American Institute for Cognitive Therapy, where Dr. Sisti was formerly the associate director.
-He obtained still further clinical experience as a former director of the LI Center for Cognitive Therapy.
-He has continued to develop so called, "third generation" CBT skills by training in Dialectical Behavior Therapy (DBT) with Dr. Marsha Linehan, and in Acceptance and Commitment Therapy (ACT) with Dr. Steven Hayes.
+He obtained still further clinical experience as a former co-director of the LI Center for Cognitive Therapy.

 Dr. Sisti has extensive experience with anxiety disorders through his work at Freedom From Fear, a nationally recognized anxiety and mood disorder advocacy organization.
 Dr. Sisti was formerly the director of cognitive therapy at Freedom From Fear; he is currently Vice President of Freedom From Fear’s board of directors and is on the board’s research committee.
 He has participated as a certified cognitive therapist in research trials